DUI Charges in Kearny, NJ

 Can A Lawyer Help Beat My DWI Charges?

+Well you can’t just expect the prosecutor to dismiss or downgrade your charges because you’re a good person and have never been in trouble before.
 Overall, New Jersey takes DUI charges very seriously which is exhibited by a very aggressive and strict prosecution by the State and the Kearny Municipal Court.
 Some examples of this are that there is no trial by jury allowed, there is no plea bargaining allowed, license suspensions are mandatory for second, third, and subsequent offenses, as well as first offenses with a blood alcohol concentration of 0.15% and above, and no work or hardship licenses are allowed.
 Even first DWI offenses with BAC’s of 0.14% and below will result in mandatory installation of an ignition interlock device in your vehicle for months, meaning you cannot drive the car unless and until you blow into the machine and show a reading of below 0.05%.
 To add to the confusion and frustration, the Administrative Office of the Courts (AOC) directs that DWI cases must be resolved within 60 days of the violation.
 This is a tough burden to meet both for the State and the defendant since these cases are normally by far the most complicated charges in the municipal court system.
 Because of these factors, hiring the right attorney can often mean the difference between guilty and not guilty.
 An experienced DUI attorney can exploit on nuances in law as well procedural technicalities and problems with the State’s case.
 As founding attorney, Will Proetta has handled hundreds of DWI cases and is certified by the National Highway Traffic Safety Administration as an Instructor for Standard Field Sobriety Testing used in New Jersey and trained and certified by Draeger as an Alcotest operator, which is the breathalyzer used here in New Jersey.
 If you have or someone you know has been charged with driving while intoxicated, contact our Jersey City office today to speak with an experienced DWI defense attorney at (201) 793-8018 for a free initial consultation.

-Arrested for DWI Kearny New Jersey?
+What Happens After You Have Been Arrested for DWI In Kearny New Jersey

 Major Roadways for DUI Stops in Kearny